FlagOpen/FlagEmbedding/README.md

 ### [LM-Cocktail](https://github.com/FlagOpen/FlagEmbedding/tree/master/LM_Cocktail)

-The pre-trained language models are continually fine-tuned to better support downstream applications.
-However, this operation may result in significant performance degeneration on general tasks beyond the targeted domain.
-To overcome this problem, we propose a novel method which enables the fine-tuned model to stay resilient in general perspectives: LM-Cocktail.
-LM-Cocktail can achieve
-a strong empirical performance in the whole scope of general tasks while preserving a superior capacity in its targeted domain.
+Model merging is widely used to improve the performance of single model.
+We find this method is also useful for large language models, and use a simple function to compute the merging weights based on few examples automatically.
+LM-Cocktail can be used to improve the performance on target domain without decrease the general capabilities beyond target domain.
 It also can be used to generate a model for new tasks without fine-tuning.
 You can use it to merge the LLMs (e.g., Llama) or embedding models.
-More details please refer to our paper: [LM-Cocktail](https://arxiv.org/abs/2311.13534) and [code](https://github.com/FlagOpen/FlagEmbedding/tree/master/LM_Cocktail).
+More details please refer to our report: [LM-Cocktail](https://arxiv.org/abs/2311.13534) and [code](https://github.com/FlagOpen/FlagEmbedding/tree/master/LM_Cocktail).